Oracle APEX Map Region and a Few Words About Layers

 An example record from my MAP_OBJECTS table looks like this:

-Layers - common attributes
+Layers - Common Attributes

-Tooltip - the tooltip is displayed when the user hovers the cursor over the selected object.
+Tooltip -The tooltip is displayed when the user hovers the cursor over the selected object.

 • Redirect to Page in this Application

-• Redirect to Page in different Application
+• Redirect to Page in a Different Application

 • Redirect to URL